HoangAn0112/classifer-field-road/README.md

 Hyperparameter choosing: Epoch: With a small dataset, to be cautious about overfitting I start with a relatively small number of epochs (10-20) and monitor the model's performance on both the training and validation sets, stop when validation performance plateaus (around 10).
 Learning rate: small (1.0e-4) to avoid converging to suboptimal solutions, for example, only guess one label (roads)

 ## Results/ Conclusion:
-Baseline: with a simple CNN architecture, its model has around 60% accuracy on test set, not much higher than random guess probability.
+Baseline: with a simple CNN architecture, the model has around 60% accuracy on test set, not much higher than random guess probability.
+This network cannot understand each class and classify well images in one of them.

 EfficientNet achieved ~100% accuracy on test set (based on my ground truth) and it also performed well with some other outsource images (picture below).
 Resnet model also achieved ~100% accuracy on test set, but slightly less correct on outource images, however it has 3 times weight of EfficientNet model.